chocoteam/choco-solver/README.md

 Choco3 is not the continuation of Choco2, but a completely rewritten version and there is no backward compatibility.

-The 3.1.0 version is the first stable one.
+Current stable version is 3.1.1.

 Choco3 comes with:
 - various type of variables (integer, boolean, set, graph and real),